aldesgroup/arsenald/README.md

-# Arsenald Documentation
+# Devotion Documentation

-This repository contains the documentation for the Arsenald project, a comprehensive full-stack development stack.
+This repository contains the documentation for the Devotion project, a comprehensive full-stack development stack.
 The documentation is built using Docusaurus 2, a modern static website generator.

 ## Prerequisites